msmolyakov/awesome-waves/README.md

 - [LIGA](https://ligatokens.io/) - A platform with tokenized sport events, enabling you to deal with real-time rates and to trade your personal predictions with others.
 - [WaveFlow](https://waveflow.xyz/) - Allows you to create new or use existing exchangers that provide a constant supply and demand for certain traded pairs.
 Algorithmic pricing is used to ensure consistency of supply and demand - the more popular the token is, the higher its price is set.
 Each exchanger is a dApp written in RIDE.
 - [Lombardini](https://lombardini.io/) - Borrow WBTC for WAVES instantly.
-- [BeeHive](https://www.beehivetoken.io/) - The first decentralized Beekeeping Platform which simplifies and standardizes apiaries data with blockchain technology.
 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.
 - [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain.
 - [One Million Pixel Waves](https://www.onemillionpixelwaves.com/) - Smart Contract powered website entirely running on the Waves blockchain where anyone can own a piece of the blockchain and immortalize it with an image and a link.
-- [Signature Chain](https://www.signature-chain.com/) - Signature Chain’s primary goal is to develop a platform allowing the certification of files and documents.
+- [Signature Chain](https://www.signature-chain.com/) - Signature Chain's primary goal is to develop a platform allowing the certification of files and documents.
 - [Auctionlance Platform](https://beta.auctionlance.com) - Freelancer marketplace where clients hire and pay freelancers with Waves, Waves tokens and other cryptocurrencies.